David-RB17/Politeness-Classifier/README.md

-# Japanese Politeness Level Classifier (WIP)
+# Japanese Formality Classifier (WIP)

-This project aims to develop a deep learning model that can classify short Japanese text inputs based on their politeness level:
+This project aims to develop a deep learning model that can classify short Japanese text inputs as either **formal** or **informal**.

-- 0 – Casual (タメ口)
-- 1 – Neutral (普通)
-- 2 – Polite / Keigo (敬語)

 ---

 ## Goal

 The goal is to build an NLP classifier that understands the formality and tone of Japanese sentences.
-This will involve:
+This involves:

 - Collecting and annotating a custom dataset from Japanese subtitles, dialogues, or transcripts
 - Preprocessing Japanese text using tokenizers like MeCab, SudachiPy, or Fugashi
 - Training a classification model (starting with BERT for Japanese)
-- Evaluating how well the model can distinguish subtle shifts in tone
+- Evaluating the model’s ability to distinguish between **formal** (敬語・丁寧語) and **informal** (ため口・カジュアル) language

 ---

 ## Research & Development Tasks

-- Research politeness markers and speech patterns in Japanese (e.g., verb forms, honorifics)
+- Research formality markers and speech patterns in Japanese (e.g., verb endings, honorifics, particles)
-- Investigate reliable sources of conversational Japanese data (anime/drama subs, chat logs)
+- Investigate reliable sources of conversational Japanese data (anime/drama subs, chat logs, games)
 - Experiment with both traditional ML (e.g., TF-IDF + Logistic Regression) and transformer-based models
-- Explore tokenization and text normalization for Japanese input
+- Explore tokenization and text normalization techniques for Japanese
-- Optionally: build a small Streamlit app for real-time predictions
+- Optionally: Build a Streamlit or web-based app for real-time predictions

 ---

 ## Background & Inspiration

-This project was inspired in part by recent research on Japanese formality classification using deep learning techniques.
-A 2023 study demonstrated that transformer-based models can effectively distinguish between different levels of politeness in Japanese text, using a combination of manually annotated data and automatically mined formal speech.
+This project is inspired by recent studies on Japanese politeness and formality classification using deep learning.
+Prior research has shown that transformer models (e.g., BERT) can effectively capture nuances in Japanese tone and register, especially when fine-tuned on curated or labeled datasets.

-Building on that foundation, this project explores the application of similar techniques in a simplified and reproducible setting.
+By simplifying the classification into **binary formality levels**, this project aims to deliver a lightweight yet practical tool for tone-aware Japanese NLP applications.

+---

 ## Status

-Currently in the data collection and research phase.
+🟡 **Currently in the data collection and research phase**
-Model training and deployment will follow.
+Model training and evaluation will follow soon.

 ---

 ## Author

 David — Applied Data Science & AI student
+Hogeschool Rotterdam